What To Do After a Rear-End Collision

 No matter which side of the rear-end collision you were on, do not admit fault or apologize for the accident.
 Remain courteous to the other driver, but do not say anything he or she could construe as you admitting fault.
 Since Alabama is a tort state, someone will need to identify the at-fault driver before you can file an insurance claim.
 If the other driver will not admit fault, wait for an investigation to assign it instead.
 In the meantime, protect your rights by calling the police.

 Although you only legally have to report a collision to the police if it causes injuries, deaths or at least $500 in damage, calling 911 after any accident could help you.
 Asking the police to visit the scene can result in an official police report to document the event.
 The police can take photographs of the crash, talk to witnesses and gather other information related to your rear-end collision.
 You may be able to use this information to help your claim later.

 Call the Insurance Company

 Exchange information with the other driver, including names, phone numbers and auto insurance information.
 Call the police if the other driver does not have insurance or refuses to give you his or her insurance information.
 Arrange where to tow or drive your vehicle for repairs with help from the police.
 Go to the hospital if you have any injuries.
 Once you are well enough, call the other driver’s insurance company and file an accident report.

 Contact an Attorney

 Give the at-fault driver’s insurance company time to investigate the collision.
 Do not let the insurer record a statement from you or convince you to accept the first settlement offer.
 Instead, contact a car accident lawyer for counsel.
-An attorney in Alabama can help you understand the value of your claim, which could be substantially more than the insurance company initially offered.
+A personal injury attorney in Birmingham, Alabama can help you understand the value of your claim, which could be substantially more than the insurance company initially offered.
 The other driver may owe you for your medical bills, lost wages, property repairs and more.
 An attorney can take over insurance claim negotiations while you focus on your future.